-- 90 from the horizon data at two discrete soil depths (10 and 70 cm) and used as the target variables of the models.
-The two depths were chosen to investigate whether different soil forming factors dominated soil-landscape development in the topsoil and subsoil, respectively.
+- 95 and Kühn, 1994) soil systematic system.
+For every soil horizon, the particle size distribution was measured in the laboratory using DIN ISO 11277:2002-08.
+The fractions of three particle sizes were measured according to the German soil separates (sand [2 mm to 0.063 mm], silt [0.063 mm to 0.002 mm], and clay [< 0.002 mm]).
+Sand, silt and clay contents were extracted from the horizon data at two discrete soil depths (10 and 70 cm) and used as the target response variables of the models.
+The two depths were chosen to investigate whether different soil forming factors dominated soil-landscape development in the - 100 topsoil and subsoil, respectively.
 Because the maximum depth of the surveyed soil profiles is not uniform, a depth of 70 cm was chosen as a trade-off between maximum soil depth (closeness to parent material), while not compromising the sample size.
 One sample was removed from the profiles as an outlier.
-The sample is located in a Quaternary sand dune of less than 2 km2 (BGR, 2007) 95 near the town of Blankenburg, and has a sand content of 96 %.
-The sample was removed because one sample alone would not - be sufficient for model training and validation.
-The soil texture of the soil legacy dataset used as model input is shown in Fig. 2 a and b.
+The sample is located in a Quaternary sand dune of less than 2 km

+(BGR, 2007) near the town of Blankenburg, and has a sand content of 96 %.
+The sample was removed because one sample alone would not be sufficient for model training and validation.
+The soil texture of the soil legacy dataset used as model input

+105 for model training and evaluation is shown in Fig. 2 a and b.
 A cluster analysis targeting three equally sized subgroups was applied to differentiate clayey samples from silty and sandy samples, please refer to the section Cluster analysis for details.
 Figure 2 c and d show the spatial distribution of these three clusters within the study area.